 Locking/unlocking from the outside is carried out using the remote control key (p.
-144).
+153).
 The remote control key can lock/unlock all doors and the boot lid simultaneously.
 Different sequences for unlocking can be selected, see Remote control key - functions (p.
-146).
+157).

 In order that the lock sequence can be activated, the driver's door must be closed - if any of the other doors or the boot lid is open, then it/they is/are locked and the alarm is activated only when it/they are closed.
-With the Keyless system all the doors and boot lid must be closed.
+For cars equipped with keyless locking system\ all doors and the boot lid must be closed.